junhuili/Wholesale-multivariate-analysis/README.md

 ![discriminant_analysis](wholesale-multivariate_files/figure-html/segments25-1.png)

 Some segments are pretty interesting.
-Here we display actual revenues instead of log-revenues

 5) Customers in segment 5 are buying very little (in comparison to average values) Fresh, Frozen and Delicassen.
 Shouldn't you (as a careful businessmen) check why and what is going on?